The 14 Amazing Health Benefits of Celery

 They don’t have to suffer in silence though.
 Eating a few stalks of celery a day can help things get back on track in the bedroom because it contains androsterone which is an odorless hormone released through male perspiration and according to AskMen, this turns women on .

-It acts as a natural vasodilator, so there is improved blood flow to the genitals.
+It is a natural vasodilator that improves blood flow to the genitals.

 Both men and women need this hormone, but men usually have about ten times the amount of it that women do.